-QR codes – A brief guide for seniors
+QR codes – a brief guide for seniors

 QR codes are becoming increasingly common, appearing in coffeehouses, on parcels, and even on receipts.
 These little black-and-white squares can be found on menus, products, and packaging, making them a familiar part of our daily lives.
 They provide quick access to information, primarily by linking to websites or online forms—hence the name "Quick Response Code."